The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has approval authority.

 Amherst College considers it a violation of the requirements of intellectual responsibility to submit work that is not one’s own or otherwise to subvert the conditions under which academic work is performed by oneself or by others.

-Violations of intellectual responsibility include, but are not limited to, academic dishonesty, including the fabrication, falsification, or forgery of academic work; cheating; plagiarism, including ghostwritten or contracted work; or the facilitation of intellectual responsibility violations (see Section 12.9, Alleged Violations of Intellectual Responsibility).
+Violations of intellectual responsibility include, but are not limited to, academic dishonesty, including the fabrication, falsification, or forgery of academic work; cheating; plagiarism, including ghostwritten or contracted work; or the facilitation of intellectual responsibility violations (see Note 1 of the Interim Community Standards Adjudication Process).

 2.5.
 Reasonable Request Compliance